By Remington Plischke

 We will not carry on business as usual as our world burns and the most vulnerable endure the consequences.”

 Until more climate education classes are being offered, the Climate Coalition is dedicated to educating as many people as possible.
 Dan Linehan was welcomed to UCSC for two teach-ins regarding the Climate Literacy Resolution in Los Angeles as well as other climate communications practices.
-He spent a majority of his career in Antarctica doing research on climate change and thanked KZSC for their role in this opportunity.
+He spent a majority of his career including a visit to Antarctica doing research on climate change and thanked KZSC for their role in this opportunity.
 He told me “KZSC was super instrumental in my climate career.
 I heard a PSA from KZSC about a climate change expedition and from there I was able to get to Antarctica and that really started my career in a way.”
 Linehan is also a writer and suggests that a synthesis of science and the arts will be instrumental in fighting climate change.

 Hopefully students and faculty can maintain this enthusiasm moving forward, because as speaker Chris Lang said “We are Earth warriors.”
 UCSC is ranked number three in the Princeton Review for green colleges.
 Additionally, the University of California system pledged in 2013 to have 0 net emissions by 2025.
 However, this does not mean the UC system will not emit carbon.
 In 2025 they will purchase carbon offsets, meaning they will invest in renewable energy elsewhere to compensate for emissions on campus.
 The need for climate action is just beginning, and social change among students, faculty, and the community is a necessity.
 If you’re looking to help the movement, the climate coalition is always looking for new members, and you can email [email protected] for more information.